aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/text-manipulation/add-text-with-unicode-string-to-postscript-ps/_index.md

 document.Save();
 ```

+## Common Issues and Solutions

+- **Font not found** – Ensure the `AdditionalFontsFolders` path points to the folder containing the .ttf/.otf files and that the font name matches exactly.
+- **Garbage characters** – Verify that the source string is encoded as UTF‑8 in your C# source file (use `#pragma warning disable 1591` if needed).
+- **File not created** – Check write permissions on `dataDir` and that the stream is properly disposed (the `using` block handles this).

+## Frequently Asked Questions

+**Q: Can I use Aspose.Page for .NET with other programming languages?**
+A: Aspose.Page is primarily designed for .NET, but there are Java equivalents available.

+**Q: How do I obtain a temporary license for Aspose.Page for .NET?**
+A: Visit [Temporary License](https://purchase.aspose.com/temporary-license/) for obtaining a temporary license.

+**Q: Is there a community forum for Aspose.Page discussions?**
+A: Yes, visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) for community support.

+**Q: What formats can Aspose.Page for .NET work with?**
+A: Aspose.Page supports various formats, including XPS, PS, EPS, PDF, and more.

+**Q: Can I customize the appearance of the added text?**
+A: Yes, you can customize the font, size, color, and other properties of the text in Aspose.Page.

 ## Conclusion

-In this tutorial, we've walked through the process of adding Unicode text to a PostScript document using Aspose.Page for .NET.
-Leveraging its powerful capabilities, developers can enhance their document manipulation workflows, ensuring flexibility and precision.

-## FAQ's

-### Q1: Can I use Aspose.Page for .NET with other programming languages?

-A1: Aspose.Page is primarily designed for .NET, but there are other versions for Java available.

-### Q2: How do I obtain a temporary license for Aspose.Page for .NET?

-A2: Visit [Temporary License](https://purchase.aspose.com/temporary-license/) for obtaining a temporary license.

-### Q3: Is there a community forum for Aspose.Page discussions?

-A3: Yes, visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) for community support.
+In this tutorial we demonstrated how to **create a PostScript document C#** and embed Unicode text using Aspose.Page.
+By following the steps above you can quickly integrate multilingual text rendering into any .NET application, giving you full control over document generation and layout.

+---

+**Last Updated:** 2026-03-21
-### Q4: What formats can Aspose.Page for .NET work with?
+**Tested With:** Aspose.Page 24.11 for .NET

-A4: Aspose.Page supports various formats, including XPS, PS, EPS, PDF, and more.

-### Q5: Can I customize the appearance of the added text?

-A5: Yes, you can customize the font, size, color, and other properties of the text in Aspose.Page.
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}